Skip to main content

 Frequently Asked Questions

-Static Dread: The Lighthouse is a casual simulation game with horror theme.
+Static Dread: The Lighthouse is a survival simulation game with horror and violence themes.

 Static Dread: The Lighthouse is available on Xbox Series X|S, PC, PlayStation 5, Mac OS and others.